Kula Deivam (1956 film): Production

-Kula Deivam was remade from the 1954 Bengali film Banga Kora.
+Kula Deivam was remade from the 1954 Bengali film Bhanga Gara.
 It was directed by the duo Krishnan–Panju, and the dialogues were written by Murasoli Maran, making his cinematic debut.
 Stage actor V. R. Rajagopal, who appeared in this film, later adapted the film's title as a prefix to his name.

 Soundtrack

 Soundtrack was composed by R. Sudharsanam and lyrics were written by Mahakavi Subramania Bharathiyar, Bharathidasan, Pattukkottai Kalyanasundaram, K. P. Kamatchi and M. K. Athmanathan.
 A Kriti composed by Oothukadu Venkata Subbaiyer, Thaaye Yasodha Undhan, was included in the film for a dance sequence of Kumari Kamala.

 Release

 Kula Deivam was released on 29 September 1956, delayed from a 20 September release.
 The film was a commercial success, and ran for over 100 days in theatres.
 Randor Guy of The Hindu noted that the film was "Remembered for the socially relevant storyline, excellent performances by Sahasranamam and Pandari Bai, pleasing music and touching on-screen narration".
 The film won National Film Award for Best Feature Film in Tamil.